asogaard/adversarial/README.md

 ### Environment

-On lxplus, the centrally provided SWAN environment to set up the required python packages.
+On lxplus, the centrally provided SWAN environment is used to set up the required python packages.
 This is done in the `scripts/lxplus/setup.sh` script.

 ### Quick start